About the Rescue Center

 We had a Macaw which has no wings or feet which was given to us by a zoo, another Macaw “Don Pedro” who’s wing tips had been bitten off and legs crippled, by a neighbouring parrot, was brought to us by a friend of mine who was at the vet when someone brought it in and wanted the bird put down, my friend told him that we take in these types of birds and called me up .
 The parrot is 27 years old and has become so tame and has even started talking.

-We exchanged a pair of Senegal Parrots for a blind Orange Wing Amazon, when I collected him from the zoo, I was given a lot of medicines for his sinuses and cateracts in the eyes, I stopped using the medicines immediately and started feeding good food, I went and bought a female for company and to teach him where the food was, within a month he was getting around the aviary very well, within 2 months he was flying very well, I caught him out and checked the eyes, there was no a trace of milkiness or cataracts anywhere.
+We exchanged a pair of Senegal Parrots for a blind Orange Wing Amazon at a local zoo, when I collected him from the zoo, I was given a lot of medicines for his sinuses and cataracts in the eyes, I stopped using the medicines immediately and started feeding good food, I went and bought a female for company and to teach him where the food was, within a month he was getting around the aviary very well, within 2 months he was flying very well, I caught him out and checked the eyes, there was no a trace of milkiness or cataracts anywhere.

-We buy or exchange many Greys which are plucked and put them up to breed, most of them remain plucked but a lot of them recover totally .
+We often get African Greys which are plucked and set them up to breed, most of them remain plucked but a lot of them recover totally, this is such a great feeling when they start getting their feathers again, and start looking good .

 Do’s and Don’ts